Here is everything you need to know about your visit to Firelight Festival. Entry is free.

 -

-- Harbour Esplanade closed between Bourke Street and La Trobe Street (northbound and southbound)
+Harbour Esplanade between La Trobe Street and Bourke Street.

 Pets